HealthIntersections/fhirserver/README.md

 Support for Free Pascal(/Lazarus) would be good, but requires substantial work to deal with the difference between delphi and FPC unicode implementations.

+Compiling should be simple:
+* get a copy of IndySoap (http://sourceforge.net/projects/indysoap/), and add the source directory to your delphi path
-Compiling should be simple: open the file Server\FHIRServer.dproj in your version of delphi, and compile.
+* open the file Server\FHIRServer.dproj in your version of delphi, and compile

 The Server uses the pascal reference implementation released with the specification.
 It is simply copied into place using the file copy_fhir.bat, and committed with the